-Days/Modes allows the caregiver to activate schedules as well as which apps and contacts can be used at certain times.
+Days/Modes allows the caregiver to activate schedules as well as which apps (see the full list of Pinwheel apps here) and contacts can be used at certain times.
 In school, during the day, maybe you only want emergency contacts to be able to come through.
 You can also allow certain apps while disallowing others on a schedule.

 Routines allows for setting things like “wake up” or “bedtime routine” and a checklist for a child to complete.
 These can be edited depending on the needs of the family.